materialsproject/fireworks/docs/queue_tutorial.rst

    b.
 On the same line, modify the ``path/to/my_launchpad.yaml`` to contain the **absolute path** of the ``my_launchpad.yaml`` file on your machine.

    c.
-For the logging_dir parameter, modify the ``path/to/logging`` text to contain the **absolute path** of where you would like FireWorks logs to go.
-For example, you might create a ``fw_logs`` directory inside your home directory, and point the logging_dir parameter there.
+For the logdir parameter, modify the ``path/to/logging`` text to contain the **absolute path** of where you would like FireWorks logs to go.
+For example, you might create a ``fw_logs`` directory inside your home directory, and point the logdir parameter there.

    .. note:: Be sure to indicate the full, absolute path name; do not use BASH shortcuts like '.', '..', or '~', and do not indicate a relative path.